Venus de Milo aux Tiroirs

 - What is important is to spread confusion, not eliminate it.

 The Spanish multi-faceted surrealist Salvador Dalí (1904–1984) was a prolific artist.
 His creative period spans from the 1920s to the mid-eighties.
 Dalí drew from influences from a number of artistic movements.
-In 1929, he went to Paris and became part of the surrealist wave.
-Within this movement, he continued to create his personal way of expression until he went his own way in 1939.
+In 1929, he went to Paris and became part of the Surrealist wave.
+The surrealists were inspired by Sigmund Freud's dream interpretations and theories of the subconscious.
+He continued to create his personal expression within a Surrealist style until he left the movement in 1939.
+Venus de Milo aux Tiroirs in the Ekeberg Park stems from Dalí's surrealist period.

 Venus de Milo aux tiroirs, 1964.